r3gm1/toy-robot-challenge/README.md

 From here you should be able to run some commands according to the [CHALLENGE.md](CHALLENGE.md)

-The basic way to run the application would is navigate to the project directory and run:
+The basic way to run the application is to navigate to the project directory and run:
 ```
 	$ ./toy_robot.py
 ```